7 Reasons Why HVAC Tune-Ups Save You Money

-It might surprise you how important HVAC tune ups are to keeping your home well-maintained.
-The energy used by an air conditioning system represents 6% of your household energy use, according to the U.S. Department of Energy.
-They say routine maintenance can reduce energy use (and your utility bill) significantly.
+It might surprise you how important HVAC tune-ups are to keeping your home well-maintained.
+The energy used by an air conditioning system represents more than half of your household energy use, according to the U.S. Energy Information Administration.
+Routine HVAC maintenance can reduce energy use (and your utility bill) significantly.

-These tune ups take place in the fall and in the spring.
+These tune-ups take place in the fall and the spring.
 They focus on your heating system in the fall so you’re ready for low temperatures in winter.
 They then switch focus in the spring to check on your air conditioning system so you’re ready for the heat that starts in the spring, rolls on through summer, and into the fall.

 - Making sure that your heater won’t overheat